 The goal of alignment is that, over time, people will begin to do the right thing (WHAT), in the right way (HOW), for the right reasons (WHY), without thinking, because that will have become the DNA of the organization and it aligns with a desire hard-wired into each person–to glorify God.

-SPOILER ALERT: The first step in the process of Integriosity is RENEW, and one of the four key “mind-shifts” we believe is necessary to embrace fully God’s purpose for work and business is “Greed is Not the Creed”.
+SPOILER ALERT: The first step in the process of Integriosity is RENEW, and one of the five key “mind-shifts” we believe is necessary to embrace fully God’s purpose for work and business is “Greed is Not the Creed”.